technology-toolbox/website/content/blog/jjameson/2013/05/06/some-tips-for-managing-tfs-workspaces.md

 ---
-title: "Some Tips for Managing TFS Workspaces"
+title: Some Tips for Managing TFS Workspaces
 date: 2013-05-06T12:51:05-06:00
 excerpt:
   "Are you familiar with the \"tfpt scorch\" command?
 Have you ever used